 For example, if everyone believes meetings are only Real Time, meaning you don’t expect anyone to share information in advance or send out results afterward, then you won’t be able to rely on meetings for making decisions that stick or creating accountability.
 Alternatively, if you set expectations that reports will be distributed in advance and records kept, you’ve unlocked meeting value across multiple audiences over time, and improved your system’s ability to harness that energy.

-At least, that's how I hope you'd use this idea.
-Now you tell me - is this useful?
+At least, that’s how I hope you’d use this idea.
+Now you tell me – is this useful?
 What else is coming to mind for you now, and how would you improve on these beginnings?
-The comment box and future readers eagerly await your contributions.
+Get in touch and let me know.